gitouche-sur-osm/mapillary_takeout/README.md

 # mapillary_takeout

-This script downloads all your imagery from Mapillary.
+This script downloads your imagery from Mapillary.
 The official mapillary_tools download option only allows for bulk download of the blurred and compressed versions of the images.
-This scripts will download the "original unprocessed" images as you sent them to Mapillary.
+This script will download the "original unprocessed" images as you sent them to Mapillary.

 ## Usage